Evaluation of Abnormal Liver Function Tests in Pregnancy BETA

 2. Pattern-based approach +

 Cholestatic pattern: Pruritus, bile acids, bilirubin, or cholestatic symptoms predominate.
-Think ICP, biliary obstruction, gallstones, medication effect.
+Think ICP, gallstones, biliary obstruction, medication effect.

 | Pattern | Clues | Important considerations |